 Originating from ancient China, this wheat-gluten-based meat substitute has a remarkably convincing texture.
-It’s easy to make from scratch at home and can be shaped in any way you please (see the shiitake seitan burger with kimchi mayo on p38).
+It’s easy to make from scratch at home and can be shaped in any way you please (try our shiitake seitan burger with kimchi mayo).
 Alternatively, buy it in blocks vac-packed or in chunks in jars.
 Great in stir-fries, Indian curries or on a BBQ.

 Usually found tinned at large supermarkets or fresh among the exotic fruits at the greengrocer.
 Once cooked and shredded, jackfruit has a texture similar to pulled pork and a subtly sweet flavour.
-It pairs well with a smoky BBQ sauce and is a fantastic filler for tacos, burgers and burritos.
+It pairs well with a smoky BBQ sauce and is a fantastic filler for tacos (try our vegan jackfruit tacos), burgers and burritos.
 Alternatively, slice into chunks and use as a chicken alternative in your favourite curry recipe.
+Check out our vegan jackfruit massaman cury.

 The secret ingredient behind a satisfying fishy flavour!
 This dried seaweed, usually seen with sushi, has a naturally subtle seafood taste.
 Lay a slice of nori on a slab of tofu as imitation fish skin before breadcrumbing and frying – perfect for a crispy ‘fish’ taco!